Martin Shkreli: Retrophin

 Shkreli founded Retrophin (a portmanteau of "Recombinant dystrophin") in 2011 under the MSMB umbrella and ran it as a portfolio company with an emphasis on biotechnology, to create treatments for rare diseases.

+In December 2012, Shkreli was chosen for the Forbes 30 Under 30.
+The publication regretted it eleven years later, placing Shkreli in its "Hall of Shame", a list of ten notably bad picks.

 Retrophin's board decided to replace Shkreli in September 2014, and he resigned from the company the following month.
 He was replaced by Stephen Aselage.
 During Shkreli's tenure as CEO, the company's employees used alias Twitter accounts to make gangster rap jokes and encourage short selling of other biotech stocks.

 After Shkreli's departure, Retrophin filed a US$65 million lawsuit against him in August 2015, claiming that he had breached his duty of loyalty to the biopharmaceutical company in a long-running dispute over his use of company funds and "committed stock-trading irregularities and other violations of securities rules."
 The lawsuit alleged that Shkreli had threatened and harassed a former MSMB employee and his family.

 Shkreli and some of his business associates have been under criminal investigation by the U.S. Attorney for the Eastern District of New York since January 2015.
 Shkreli invoked his Fifth Amendment right against self-incrimination in order to avoid testifying during civil depositions.

 Shkreli's name is on two patents held by Retrophin for drugs to treat PKAN.

 In November 2020, Eric Dube, Retrophin's new chief executive, announced the company would be rebranded as Travere Therapeutics Inc. in an effort to further distance the company from Shkreli, and said the company is no longer working on treatments for the disease from which the company takes its name.

 Views on Shkreli's leadership

-In 2014, columnist Adam Feuerstein said Shkreli was intelligent but too immature and unfocused for the job of CEO.
-In July 2017, at Shkreli's criminal trial, Aselage, who was hired by Shkreli in October 2012, and replaced him at Retrophin in 2014, testified "He's a brilliant intellect, visionary" but also someone who was called a "Pied Piper" and whom he, Aselege, "worried about not always getting 'straight answers' from".
+In July 2017, at Shkreli's criminal trial, Aselage, who was hired by Shkreli in October 2012, and replaced him at Retrophin in 2014, testified "He's a brilliant intellect, visionary" but also someone who was called a "Pied Piper" and whom Aselege "worried about not always getting 'straight answers' from".

-Thiola price hike controversy
+Thiola price hike

 In May 2014, Shkreli had difficulty accessing public markets for capital, but received a $4 million series A funding round and a PIPE deal valued at $10 million underwritten by Roth Capital Partners.
 After obtaining the financing, Shkreli was able to acquire rights to market tiopronin (brand name Thiola), a drug used to treat the rare disease cystinuria, and another drug Chenodal, and subsequently raised the price of each drug substantially, with Thiola being marked up about 20 fold, from $1.50 to $30 per pill (patients must take 10 to 15 pills a day), and Chenodal about fivefold.
 Retrophin did not lower the price of these drugs after Shkreli's departure.

 In 2016, Imprimis Pharmaceuticals introduced a lower cost version of Thiola marketed as a compounded drug.